How is lymphoma of the skin diagnosed?

-This is the most commonly used test for immunophenotyping – classifying lymphoma cells according to the substances (antigens) on their surfaces.
+This is the most commonly used test for immunophenotyping – classifying lymphoma cells based on the substances (antigens) on their surfaces.
 Different types of lymphocytes have different antigens on their surface.
-These antigens may also change as each cell matures.
+These antigens also change as each cell matures.

-This technique allows doctors to evaluate the chromosomes (long strands of DNA) in the lymphoma cells.
-The cells are looked at under a microscope to see if the chromosomes have any translocations (where part of one chromosome has broken off and is now attached to another chromosome), as happens in certain types of lymphoma.
+Doctors use this technique to evaluate the chromosomes (long strands of DNA) in lymphoma cells.
+The cells are looked at under a microscope to see if the chromosomes have any changes such as translocations (where part of one chromosome has broken off and is now attached to another chromosome), as happens in certain types of lymphoma.
 Some lymphoma cells may have too many chromosomes, too few chromosomes, or other chromosome abnormalities.
 These changes can help identify the type of lymphoma.

-Cytogenetic testing usually takes about 2 to 3 weeks because the lymphoma cells must be grown in lab dishes for a couple of weeks before their chromosomes can be viewed under the microscope.
+Cytogenetic testing usually takes about 2 to 3 weeks because the lymphoma cells must grow in lab dishes for a couple of weeks before their chromosomes can be viewed under the microscope.

 Molecular genetic tests

-Fluorescent in situ hybridization (FISH): FISH is similar to cytogenetic testing.
-It uses special fluorescent dyes that only attach to specific parts of chromosomes.
+Fluorescent in situ hybridization (FISH): FISH uses special fluorescent dyes that only attach to specific genes or parts of chromosomes.
 FISH can find most chromosome changes (such as translocations) that can be seen under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

-FISH can be used to look for specific changes in chromosomes.
+FISH can be used to look for specific gene or chromosome changes.
 It can be used on regular blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days, which is why this test is now used in many medical centers.

-Blood tests are used to measure the amounts of certain types of cells and chemicals in the blood.
+Blood tests measure the amounts of certain types of cells and chemicals in the blood.
 They are not used to diagnose lymphoma, but they can sometimes help determine how advanced the lymphoma is.
-They may also be done during certain types of treatment (such as chemotherapy) to monitor how well the bone marrow and other organs are functioning.
+They may also be used during certain types of treatment (such as chemotherapy) to monitor how well the bone marrow and other organs are functioning.

-Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to produce pictures of the inside of the body.
-These tests may be done for a number of reasons, including:
+Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to make pictures of the inside of the body.
+In someone with known or suspected lymphoma, these tests might be done for a number of reasons, including:

-- To help find a suspicious area that might be cancerous
+- To help find suspicious areas that might be cancer

-- To learn how far a cancer may have spread
+- To learn how far the lymphoma has spread

-- To look for possible signs of cancer recurrence
+- To look for possible signs of the lymphoma coming back after treatment

-For skin lymphomas, imaging tests are not always needed for patients with only a few skin lesions, but they are often done in patients with a lot of skin involvement or if lymphoma cells are found in the lymph nodes or blood.
+Imaging tests aren’t always needed for patients with skin lymphomas who have only a few skin lesions, but they are often done in patients with a lot of skin involvement or if lymphoma cells are found in the lymph nodes or blood.

-If you’d like to learn more about any of the imaging tests discussed here, see our document Imaging (Radiology) Tests.
+If you’d like to learn more about any of the imaging tests discussed here, see Imaging (Radiology) Tests.